Bills clinch AFC East title with 27-10 win over Jets | Times Leader

 Click here to subscribe today or Login.

-ORCHARD PARK, N.Y.
-(AP) — The Buffalo Bills clinched their second consecutive AFC East title after Devin Singletary scored twice in the final 8:21 in a 27-10 win over the New York Jets on Sunday.
+Devin Singletary sparked a sputtering offense by scoring twice in the final 8:21, the defense limited the Jets to a franchise-low 53 yards of total offense, and Cam Lewis even blocked a punt in a 27-10 victory.

+“We bounced back from losses and tough losses where everybody counted us out,” Poyer said.
+“Everybody said our defense couldn’t do this, couldn’t do that.
+The offense couldn’t do this and couldn’t do that.
+But nobody panicked and nobody read into it.
+Everybody just came into work every day and just worked.”

-The Bills (11-6) enter the playoffs as the conference’s third seed, but had to await the outcome of the late game between the Los Angeles Chargers and Las Vegas Raiders to determine who they’ll host in the wild-card playoff round next weekend.
+In essentially bookending their season with a four-game winning streak to match their 4-0 run from Weeks 2-5, the Bills (11-6) enter the playoffs as the conference’s third seed.
+They had to await the outcome of the late game between the Los Angeles Chargers and Las Vegas Raiders to determine who they’ll host in the wild-card playoff round next weekend.
+But that game will be on Saturday night.

 Buffalo would face the Chargers if LA beats Las Vegas.
 If the Raiders win, Buffalo would face the division-rival Patriots.

-The Bills actually moved up a spot in the conference standings, jumping ahead of Cincinnati after the Bengals (10-7) lost to Cleveland earlier in the day.
+Whomever they face, quarterback Josh Allen was already looking forward.
+In making their third consecutive playoff appearance, the Bills have unfinished business a year after their deepest playoff run in 27 years ended with a loss to Kansas City in the conference championship game.

+“Nobody at the end of their career looks back and really figures out how many times you won your division.
+I think the main goal is the Super Bowl,” Allen said.
+“It’s great, it’s fine, hats and shirts are cool.
+But at the end of the day, we’ve got a lot more work to do.”

-The Bills limited the the Jets to a franchise-low 53 yards of total offense and four first downs — the fewest allowed by Buffalo in franchise history.
-Buffalo also sacked Jets rookie Zach Wilson nine times, the most by Buffalo since getting 10 in a 23-0 win over Washington on Oct.
+Buffalo’s defense led the way by setting a franchise record in limiting New York to generating four first downs and sacking rookie Zach Wilson nine times, the most by Buffalo since getting 10 in a 23-0 win over Washington on Oct.
 20, 2011.

 The outcome, however, wasn’t decided until the final quarter on an afternoon in which wind gusts of up to 30 mph played havoc with the passing and kicking games.

 Singletary put the Bills up 20-10 by scoring on a 1-yard run to cap a seven-play 51-yard drive with 8:21 remaining.
-He followed that by catching a 5-yard TD pass from Josh Allen.
+He followed that by catching a 5-yard TD pass.

-It was Singletary’s second consecutive two-touchdown outing, which gives him six in his past four games.

-The Bills clinched their first division title at home since 1995.
-Security officials guarded against fans from rushing the field by dismantling the goalposts in the west end, while also guarding the goalposts on the other side of the field.

 The Jets (4-13), under first-time head coach Robert Saleh, completed their sixth consecutive losing season — and fifth with five or fewer wins in extending their playoff drought to a franchise record-matching 11th consecutive year.
 It’s also the longest active streak in the NFL.